bbepis/XUnity.AutoTranslator/README.md

 ##### Where to get custom fonts
 - You can download some pre-built asset bundles with TextMeshPro fonts in the release tab (TMP_Font_AssetBundles), but for now, they are not particularly well tested.
 If you want to try them out, simply download the .zip folder and put one of the font assets into the game folder.
 Then configure it up by writing the name of the file in the configuration file in `OverrideFontTextMeshPro` or `FallbackFontTextMeshPro`.
-- [sorrowmoil-MoeFont-for-XUnity.AutoTranslator](https://github.com/sorrowmoil/sorrowmoil-MoeFont-for-XUnity.AutoTranslator) - Repository full of fonts for variuous versions of Unity (zh-CN), more information in https://github.com/bbepis/XUnity.AutoTranslator/issues/842.
+- [sorrowmoil-MoeFont-for-XUnity.AutoTranslator](https://github.com/sorrowmoil/sorrowmoil-MoeFont-for-XUnity.AutoTranslator) - Repository full of fonts for various versions of Unity (zh-CN), more information in https://github.com/bbepis/XUnity.AutoTranslator/issues/842.

 ##### How to create new custom fonts
 You will have to create the font in the same version of Unity Editor as your game and then add it to an AssetBundle.
 Check [this guide](https://github.com/bbepis/XUnity.AutoTranslator/wiki/TextMeshPro-Font-Asset-Creation-&-Packaging-Guide) for detailed steps.